w3c/cogai/chunks-and-rules.md

 These can be used in combination with *@id* to specify the chunk ID, e.g. to recall a chunk with a given ID.

 Applications may specify additional operations when initialising a module.
+This is used in the example demos, e.g. to allow rules to command a robot to move its arm, by passing it the desired position and direction of hte robot's hand.
+Operations can be defined to allow messages to be spoken aloud or to support complex graph algorithms, e.g. for data analytics and machine learning.

 ### Operations on comma separated lists